kikrishn/Blog/_posts/2020-09-25-elementary-vs-submodel.md

 analytical facts in this extended setting, and "transfer" them back to
 $\mathbb{R}$ as long as the thing we proved is expressible as a formula
 $\varphi$.

+As one last example of an elementary substructure, consider $(\mathbb{Z}, \leq)$ and the disjoint union $(\mathbb{Z},\leq) \sqcup (\mathbb{Z}, \leq)$ shown below:

+It turns out these two graphs are elementary equivalent (can you show this with the Tarski-Vaught Test?), which means that no first order logic formula can detect disconnectedness.
+Intuitively, this is because any first order formula can only say "there is no path of length n", which doesn't exclude the possibility of some longer path.
+If you choose to prove the first graph is an elementary submodel of the second using vaught's test, you'll make this intuition formal.
+Any existential statement which is witnessed by something in the other copy of $\mathbb{Z}$ can actually be witnessed by something in the same copy of
+$\mathbb{Z}$ that's far enough away.

 ---